 Continuing a long-standing partnership with Vanderbilt University, the Cal Turner Family Foundation committed $1.2M over a 5-year period to establish the Turner Family Center for Social Ventures (TFC) and to help it grow as a leading, student-led organization that uses market-based solutions to alleviate poverty.

 “I’m gratified this gift will help students build upon these efforts to harness the power of business visionaries in helping promote a greater good, both at home and abroad.” – Cal Turner Jr., chairman of the Cal Turner Family Foundation

-Cal Turner, Jr., the former CEO, chairman and president of Dollar General Corporation, spearheaded the gift, and actively supports many Vanderbilt University programs, including the Cal Turner Program for Moral Leadership in the Professions.
-Dr. Bart Victor, Owen Graduate School of Management faculty and TFC Advisory Board member, is currently the Cal Turner Professor of Moral Leadership, served as the TFC Faculty Director from its founding in 2015 through Spring of 2021, in addition to teaching Project Pyramid for sixteen years.
+Cal Turner Jr., the former CEO, chairman and president of Dollar General Corporation, spearheaded the gift and actively supports many Vanderbilt University programs, including the Cal Turner Program for Moral Leadership in the Professions.
+Dr. Bart Victor, Owen Graduate School of Management faculty and Cal Turner Professor of Moral Leadership, served as the TFC Faculty Director from its founding in 2015 through Spring of 2021, in addition to teaching Project Pyramid for sixteen years.